 The above combinations of cards resulted in different totals, but only the Dealer had the winning hand.
 Remember, a winning hand in Blackjack is merely a hand that results in a total of 21.

-- Doubling Down is risky, but offers double the payout from a single hand.
+Doubling Down is risky, but offers double the payout from a single hand.
 However, keep in mind, after doubling down, a Player may only hit a single time.
 Only double down if there is a reasonable expectation that a single card will be enough to win the hand.

-- Remember, as in other banking games, you are not versing the other Players, but instead the Dealer.
-It is important to know the other Player’s face-up cards in order to reason out the Dealer’s hand based on the process of elimination, but you and another Player can both win without competing against each other.
+Remember, as in other banking games, you are not versing the other Players, but instead the Dealer.
+It is important to know the other Player’s face-up cards to reason out the Dealer’s hand based on the process of elimination, but you and another Player can both win without competing against each other.
 Worry more about the Dealer.

 Frequently Asked Questions